-Growing up, one of my favourite summertime treats was a good ol' Orange Julius.
+Growing up, one of my favorite summertime treats was a good ol' Orange Julius.
 Sipping on an orange Julius really brings back happy memories of summertime as a kid.
-I remember when my dad would get one of these for me on our Daddy/daughter dates to the movies. 🙂
+I remember when my dad would take me to an Orange Julius stand to get one of these for me on our Daddy/daughter dates to the movies. 🙂

-If you haven't had an Orange Julius before I would describe the flavour to be much like a creamsicle but in smoothie form.
-It's so simple to make one of these.
-Basically, all you have to do is blend up a combination of concentrated frozen orange juice, some milk, ice, vanilla and a bit of powdered sugar.
+If you haven't had an Orange Julius before I would describe the flavor to be much like a creamsicle but in smoothie form.
+It's so simple to make this deliciously frothy orange drink!
+Basically, all you have to do is blend up a combination of frozen orange juice concentrate, some milk, ice, vanilla and a bit of powdered sugar.

-These are so refreshing in the summer or really any time of the year!
+These make for such a refreshing treat on a hot summer day or really any time of the year!

 I hope you enjoy this recipe! ❤️ If you give it a try, please let me know how it turned out for you in the comments section at the bottom of the page or share a pic of your om noms on Instagram and tag @dishesanddustbunnies! ❤️

 An Orange Julius is a sweet and tangy concoction of orange juice, milk, sugar, vanilla, and ice blended together to make a thick foamy smoothie.
 The orange Julius was originally invented by a man named Julius Freed in the late 1920's.